 How To Make a Small Apartment Space Feel Big

 Living in a small space can feel cramped!
-That’s not always because the space is small, but rather because we don’t know how to expand the space with simple tricks and tools.
+That’s not always because the space is small, but because we don’t know how to expand it with simple tricks and tools.
 Here are some simple tips to help make your small space feel big:

 First things first, simplify!

-Investing in multi-functional furniture, like beds with built-in drawers or ottomans with storage space, allows you to enjoy more storage without sacrificing precious square footage.
+Invest in multi-functional furniture, like beds with built-in drawers or ottomans with storage space, to gain more storage without sacrificing precious square footage.

 Maximizing Vertical Space

-Maximizing vertical space does wonders, and it’s not all about shelves and storage.
+Maximizing vertical space works wonders, and it’s not just about shelves and storage.
 Picture this: a vertical garden that brings a slice of nature indoors, making your walls burst with life and color.
-Not only does it add a unique aesthetic to your space, but it also draws the eye upward, creating a sense of height and openness.
+It not only adds a unique aesthetic to your space but also draws the eye upward, creating a sense of height and openness.

 Reflect Light

-Light has an amazing way of changing the way that we feel about our space.
+Light has an amazing way of changing how we feel about our space.
 Adding mirrors or even shiny objects and decor can help open up your space.
-It creates the illusion that it is bigger than what it truly is.
-Reflecting light with a mirror will give a refreshing feeling of openness.
-Depending on the size of the mirror, it could make you feel you have double the area!
+They create the illusion that it is bigger than what it truly is.
+Reflecting light with a mirror will create a refreshing feeling of openness.
+Depending on the size of the mirror, it could make you feel like you have double the space!

-In addition to mirrors, shiny furniture and decor can reflect light and add space.
-Use wall-mounted lights or slim floor lamps to highlight dark places and make the space feel bigger.
-Strategic lighting can drive the eye upward or across the room, changing the perceived size of your area.
-Choose light fixtures that match your decor and maximize light dispersion for a unified design.
+In addition to mirrors, shiny furniture and decor can reflect light and create the illusion of more space.
+Use wall-mounted lights or slim floor lamps to highlight dark areas and make the space feel bigger.
+Strategic lighting can draw the eye upward or across the room, changing the perceived size of your space.
+Choose light fixtures that match your decor and maximize light dispersion to create a unified design.

 Hang Curtains High

 Another effortless way to add elevation to a tight room is to hang curtains around the windows and hang them high.
 This trick is guaranteed to give height to a short space.
 Curtains have an incredible way of completely transforming a space.
-They elude that you have high ceilings even if you don’t!
-It could be the perfect addition to increase how big you feel your apartment is.
+They create the illusion of high ceilings, even if you don’t have them!
+It could be the perfect addition to make your apartment feel bigger.

 Choose lightweight materials that let natural light through to boost the effect of high-hung curtains and create a pleasant, breezy environment.
 Extending the curtain rod beyond the window frame makes the window appear wider and lets more light in when the curtains are open.
-Together with sheer or translucent materials, this technique maximizes natural light and creates a more expansive ambiance.
+Using sheer or translucent materials with this technique maximizes natural light and creates a more expansive ambiance.

 Use Neutral Tones

-When integrating neutral tones, layer different shades and textures to add depth and interest without overwhelming the space.
+When using neutral tones, layer different shades and textures to add depth and interest without overwhelming the space.
 Incorporate elements like a textured rug, woven baskets, or soft throw pillows in varying shades of your chosen neutral palette.
-This approach maintains a clean and organized look while introducing warmth and character.
-For a pop of color, select one or two accent pieces, but keep the overall palette subdued to maintain the illusion of a larger space
+This approach keeps a clean and organized look while introducing warmth and character.
+For a pop of color, select one or two accent pieces, but keep the overall palette subdued to maintain the illusion of a larger space.

 Keep It Clean